NH77-projects/world_layoffs_project/README.md

 5. Insight Generation

-By utilizing PostgreSQL and Power BI, raw data was transformed into clean and structured form that explains shifts in labor market labor market across regions and industries.
+By utilizing PostgreSQL and Power BI, raw data was transformed into clean and structured form that explains shifts in labor market during 2020 - 2023 across regions and industries.